walter5138/hue_ble_python/README.md

 TODO

 - Alter using different number of bulbs.
+[DONE]
 - Connecting the bulbs in a better way.
 - Automate pairing